-This is always one of the first questions that we Personal Injury lawyers are asked by injured people who enquire about bringing a claim.
+Normally, this is one of the first three questions that we are asked by injured people who enquire about bringing a claim.

-There are many myths circulating about legal fees including that it will be too expensive to claim, so we hope this article will clarify the position:-
+Clearly, there are many myths circulating about legal fees including that it is far too expensive to make a claim, so we hope this article will clarify the position:-

-Most injury claims are brought by clients who have signed Conditional Fee Agreements (CFAs) and taken out policies of After-the-Event Insurance (ATE).
+Nowadays, the majority of injury claims are brought by clients who have signed Conditional Fee Agreements (CFAs) and also taken out policies of After-the-Event Insurance (ATE).

 This situation means that if a client does not succeed with a claim (subject to the rare exception I will mention later), then they will pay nothing at all for legal fees or their solicitors’ disbursements.

 If the claim includes an element of future loss (such as post-settlement wages, care or accommodation) then that part of the amount received is not included in the valuation for purposes of calculating the success fee.
-For example if a claim settled for 40k and 20k relates to future losses, then the maximum amount the solicitor will deduct is 25% of 20k, namely £5000.
+For example if a claim settled for 50k of which 30k relates to future losses, then the maximum amount the solicitor will deduct is 25% of 20k, namely £5000.

 Secondly, the client only pays the ATE insurance premium if they win the claim.
 The amount will vary from around £34 in straightforward road traffic cases to a few hundred pounds in a Fast-Track case (valued up to £25k) although premiums will be more in higher value and complicated cases.

 Clients usually pay their success fees and ATE premiums out of the compensation they receive, so they don’t have to pay out of their personal funds.